Ideanomics Inc. (IDEX): Odds are Looking Good after Recent Activity

-Let’s start up with the current stock price of Ideanomics Inc. (IDEX), which is $0.66 to be very precise.
-The Stock rose vividly during the last session to $0.6646 after opening rate of $0.6164 while the lowest price it went was recorded $0.6073 before closing at $0.63.Recently in News on June 28, 2022, Solectrac Expands Nationwide Electric Tractor Sales Network with Three New Dealer Partnerships. – Over the past three months, Solectrac has expanded its dealer network by adding locations in Florida, Georgia, and Idaho.- The company expects to continue growing its dealer network rapidly across the US throughout the remainder of the year.
+Let’s start up with the current stock price of Ideanomics Inc. (IDEX), which is $0.70 to be very precise.
+The Stock rose vividly during the last session to $0.72 after opening rate of $0.72 while the lowest price it went was recorded $0.6817 before closing at $0.69.Recently in News on July 12, 2022, Solectrac Partners With Nolan Manufacturing to Meet Increasing Electric Tractor Demands.
+This 10,000-square-foot facility in North Carolina allows Solectrac to scale operations as it continues to expand its nationwide dealer network.
 You can read further details here

 Ideanomics Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.4500 on 01/04/22, with the lowest value was $0.5071 for the same time period, recorded on 05/12/22.